-Using the exposure assumptions described in this unit for short-term exposures, EPA has concluded that food and residential exposures aggregated result in aggregate MOEs of 320 for the U.S. population, and 170 for children 1-2 years.
-These aggregate MOEs do not exceed the Agency's LOC for aggregate exposure to food and residential uses.
-In addition, short-term DWLOCs were calculated and compared to the EECs for chronic exposure of imidacloprid in ground water and surface water.
-After calculating DWLOCs and comparing them to the EECs for surface water and ground water, EPA does not expect short-term aggregate exposure to exceed the Agency's LOC, as shown in Table 4:
+Using the exposure assumptions described in this unit for short-term exposures, EPA has concluded that food and residential exposures aggregated result in aggregate MOEs of 310 for the U.S. population, and 170 for children 1-2 years.
+These aggregate MOEs do not exceed the Agency's level of concern for aggregate exposure to food and residential uses.
+In addition, short-term

+DWLOCs were calculated and compared to the EECs for chronic exposure of imidacloprid in ground water and surface water.
+After calculating DWLOCs and comparing them to the EECs for surface water and ground water, EPA does not expect short-term aggregate exposure to exceed the Agency's level of concern, as shown in the following Table 4: